karlkfi/kpt-config-sync/docs/user/installation.md

 ### Create the Nomos Resource

-The Nomos resource is a Kubernetes Custom Resource Definition (CRD) that defines a Nomos installation.
-The `spec` field of a Nomos resources specifies the installation parameters for Nomos.
+The Nomos resource is a Kubernetes Custom Resource (CR) that defines a Nomos installation on a given cluster.
+The `spec` field of a Nomos resource specifies the installation parameters for Nomos.

 An example config using
 [foo-corp GitHub repo](https://github.com/frankfarzan/foo-corp-example/tree/0.1.0)
-with SSH authentication is shown below:
+with SSH authentication is shown below.
+One Nomos resource is needed per cluster.

 ```yaml
 apiVersion: addons.sigs.k8s.io/v1alpha1